marklishman/colors-microservices/white/README.md

 ### Database

 No need to install a database.
-This microservice uses an embedded Mongodb database which is started and populated when the application starts.
+This microservice uses an embedded MongoDb database which is started and populated each time the application is executed.

+Why MongoDb?
+Because it supports reactive repositories, JDBC does not.

+---

 # Programming Models